josmar-crwdstffng/angular/aio/content/guide/testing-components-scenarios.md

 The spy is designed such that any call to `getQuote` receives an observable with a test quote.
 Unlike the real `getQuote()` method, this spy bypasses the server and returns a synchronous observable whose value is available immediately.

-You can write many useful tests with this spy, even though its `Observable` is synchronous.
+You can write many useful tests with this spy, even though the associated `Observable` is synchronous.

 <a id="sync-tests"></a>